Nana Darkoa Sekyiamah

 Nana Darkoa Sekyiamah is a Ghanaian feminist writer and blogger.
 She co-founded award-winning blog Adventures from the Bedrooms of African Women and has written for The Guardian and Open Democracy.
-Sekyiamah is the Director for Communications manager at the Association for Women's Rights in Development and a member of the Black Feminism Forum Working Group which organised the historic first Black Feminist Forum in Bahia, Brazil.
+Sekyiamah was formerly the Director for Communications manager at the Association for Women's Rights in Development and a member of the inaugural Black Feminisms Forum working group which organised the historic first Black Feminist Forum in Bahia, Brazil.
+She is the co-founder of the Institute for Journalism and Social Change (IJSC) and Chief Content Officer for MAKEDA PR.

 Life

 Sekyiamah was born in London, England, to Ghanaian parents, and grew up in Ghana.
 She has a diploma in performance coaching and a certificate in conflict mediation and has worked as a life coach and a public speaker.

 She was also awarded a Bachelor of Science degree in communications and cultural studies by the University of North London and a Master of Science degree in gender and development from the London School of Economics and Political Science.
-She has also worked as a leadership trainer for London's Metropolitan Police.